Cosmic Angels: Freelance work (2022–present)

 After Saki, Rina Amikura, Hikari Shimizu and Yuko Sakurai joined Cosmic Angels as the sub-unit of Color's, they continued to do freelance work since they were not full-time members of Stardom's roster.
 Saki and Shimizu participated in the 2022 edition of the Catch the Wave tournament.
 Saki reached the final A Block where she scored two points after competing against Nagisa Nozaki, Risa Sera and Kaori Yoneyama.
 Shimizu fought in the Block B where she also scored two points after going against Suzu Suzuki, Haruka Umesaki and Itsuki Aoki.
 On August 11, 2022, at Pure-J Rainbow Mountain 2022, Saki teamed up with Raydeen Hagane to defeat Kaori Yoneyama and Kakeru Sekiguchi for the Daily Sports Women's Tag Team Championship.
 At WAVE 15th Anniversary ~ Carnival WAVE on August 13, 2022, Saki and Hikari Shimizu defeated Yuki Miyazaki and Hibiscus Mii to win the Wave Tag Team Championship.
+At the Kizuna Tournament, Ice Ribbon's greatest yearly event, Sakurai teamed up with Asahi and defeated Saori Anou and Sumika Yanagawa but fell short to Amin and Ibuki Hoshi in the semifinals held on the same night on October 30, 2022.

+On March 12, 2023, at WAVE Brand New Wave, Saki and Shimizu would drop the titles to Ikuto Hidaka and Itsuki Aoki, ending their reign at 211 days.